Data breach: Prevalence

-The first reported data breach occurred on 5 April 2002 when 250,000 social security numbers collected by the State of California were stolen from a data center.
 Before the widespread adoption of data breach notification laws around 2005, the prevalence of data breaches is difficult to determine.
-Even afterwards, statistics per year cannot be relied on because data breaches may be reported years after they occurred, or not reported at all.
+Even afterwards, annual statistics may be unreliable because breaches are sometimes reported years after they occur, or not at all.
 Nevertheless, the statistics show a continued increase in the number and severity of data breaches that continues as of 2022.
 In 2016, researcher Sasha Romanosky estimated that data breaches (excluding phishing) outnumbered other security breaches by a factor of four.

 Threat actors

 According to a 2020 estimate, 55 percent of data breaches were caused by organized crime, 10 percent by system administrators, 10 percent by end users such as customers or employees, and 10 percent by states or state-affiliated actors.
 Opportunistic criminals may cause data breaches—often using malware or social engineering attacks, but they will typically move on if the security is above average.
 More organized criminals have more resources and are more focused in their targeting of particular data.
-Both of them sell the information they obtain for financial gain.
+Both groups sell the information they obtain for financial gain.
 Another source of data breaches are politically motivated hackers, for example Anonymous, that target particular objectives.
 State-sponsored hackers target either citizens of their country or foreign entities, for such purposes as political repression and espionage.
 Often they use undisclosed zero-day vulnerabilities for which the hackers are paid large sums of money.
 The Pegasus spyware—a no-click malware developed by the Israeli company NSO Group that can be installed on most cellphones and spies on the users' activity—has drawn attention both for use against criminals such as drug kingpin El Chapo as well as political dissidents, facilitating the murder of Jamal Khashoggi.